rin67630/Soft-Power2-MPPT/FAQ.md

 Only one device can write in buckets.

 If you have commented out that line for the main device also, you get no trend.

+## I am operating my SCC without input current probe

+On the corresponding HAL file assign the ADC for Input to the same value than the ADC for Output, e.g.

+#define FB_Iin_PIN     ADS1115_COMP_3_GND

+That will prevent weird values in the calibration file.
+When ADC for Input to the same value than the ADC for Output, the software will be emulating the input current, assuming 90% converter efficiency, providing an estimation of the input current (+-20%).